ClementBobin/obsidian/administra/management/Pert Diagram vs. Gantt Chart.md

 #### Disadvantages:

+> [!warning] Gantt charts may fall short when dealing with projects that involve complex dependencies and uncertainty.

 - **Limited Dependency Detail:** Gantt charts are less effective for modeling complex task dependencies compared to PERT diagrams.

 - **Risk Management:** They may not provide a comprehensive view of project risks and uncertainties, as they rely on fixed task durations.